IS-120/responsive-images-svg/README.md

 ## :art: Add a hero image using `<picture>`

 A hero image is a large banner image that is displayed at the top of a webpage and is the first image visitors see.
 For examples, view Justinmind's' [post of 20 inspiring hero image websites](https://www.justinmind.com/blog/inspiring-hero-image-websites/) or search for examples on your own.
 Hero images should not include text.
-We will add text on top of tour hero image in a later assignment after we learn CSS.
+We will add text on top of our hero image in a later assignment after we learn CSS.

 | :bulb: Hero videos                                                                                      |
 | ------------------------------------------------------------------------------------------------------- |